Modeling group heterogeneity in spatio-temporal data via physics-informed semiparametric regression: Introduction

-An additional strength of the proposed framework lies in its ability to handle missing data, which is particularly relevant in spatio-temporal environmental studies where pointwise observations rely on sensor networks.
-Data from monitoring stations are often incomplete due to temporary malfunctions, equipment failures, or maintenance interruptions.
-To address these issues, we formulate the model within the same statistical framework as \citet{Arnone2023}, which ensures stable estimation in the context of missing data.
-Moreover, the model can be applied to data collected over spatial domains with complex geometries.
+An additional strength of the proposed framework lies in its ability to handle missing data, a common feature of spatio-temporal environmental studies based on sensor networks.
+Measurements from monitoring stations are often incomplete due to temporary malfunctions, equipment failures, or maintenance interruptions.
+To address this issue, we formulate the model within the statistical framework of \citet{Arnone2023}, which ensures stable estimation in the presence of missing data.
+Moreover, the proposed approach can be applied to data defined over spatial domains with complex geometries.
 For the spatial discretization of the nonparametric component, we employ a finite element basis, which is well suited to represent phenomena evolving over irregular or non-convex regions, including domains with natural barriers or curved surfaces.
-This flexibility is fundamental when the physical dynamics of the process are influenced by the domain conformation, as in the case of measurements collected over water bodies with irregular coastlines or biological signals observed on convoluted three-dimensional brain geometries \citep[see, e.g.,][]{sangalli_spatial_2021, tomasetto_2024, castiglione_2025}.
+This flexibility is particularly important when the physical dynamics of the process are influenced by the geometry of the domain, as in applications involving water bodies with irregular coastlines or biological signals observed on complex three-dimensional structures \citep[see, e.g.,][]{sangalli_spatial_2021, tomasetto_2024, castiglione_2025}.

+We investigate the theoretical and empirical properties of the proposed framework.
+In particular, we derive asymptotic results for both fixed and random effect estimators.
+The empirical performance of the method is assessed through simulation studies, where it is compared with state-of-the-art alternatives, demonstrating its competitive advantages.
+Finally, the practical potential of the approach is illustrated through an application to hourly NO$_2$ measurements over Lombardy, showing its ability to capture pollutant dynamics while accounting for sensor heterogeneity.